 Until next time – Cheers, to The Easter Bunny and all the eggs in his basket.

-How to make Crab Cake Deviled Eggs recipe video 👇
+How to make Crab Cake Deviled Eggs recipe and video 👇

 Crab cakes and deviled eggs combine to form an egg-cellent appetizer perfect for Easter.
 These deviled eggs are silky smooth with generous chunks of rich lump crab and a hint of crunch from the panko topping.
 If you like crab cakes you are going to love these deviled eggs!